Jahia/npm-modules-engine/README.md

 ## Registering extensions

-All extensions need to be registered by calling the registry `add` method.
+All extensions need to be registered by calling the registry `add` method, in the init script.
 The registry is available as java helper in `jahiaHelpers.registry` global variable.

 ### Views